 - Peanuts – Honey roasted are my preference, but you’re not limited to just those!

-- Almond Bark – I recommend using vanilla for its sweet, subtle flavor.
+- White Almond Bark – I recommend using vanilla for its sweet, subtle flavor.
+But you could certainly use white chocolate chips.
+You could even use candy melts.

 But, as I always say, the more chocolate the better!
 So use chocolate almond bark if you’d like.

-- Semisweet Chocolate Chips – Using milk chocolate chips would be a tad too sweet, in my opinion, but you’re welcome to!
+- Semi-sweet Chocolate Chips – Using milk chocolate chips would be a tad too sweet, in my opinion, but you’re welcome to!
+You can use half semi-sweet and half peanut butter chips.

-- (Optional) Garnishes – Crushed candy cane, marshmallows, sprinkles – there’s almost no end to the holiday toppers you could use!
+- (Optional) Garnishes – Crushed candy cane, mini marshmallows, holiday sprinkles, toffee bits – there’s almost no end to the holiday toppers you could use!

 If you’re nuts for nuts, you could even add more crushed peanuts on top to finish!